M-3LAB/K-CROSS/README.md

 # fedmed-light
-This is the basic version for implementing new work.
+This is the basic version for implementing new works.
+We only achieve the foundamental models, i.e. CycleGAN, MUnit, and Unit, in federated learning.

 ## Preliminary
 > Dependency